 Barton County deputies were dispatched to a one-vehicle rollover injury accident around 11:20 p.m.
 Thursday.
 They arrived to find a 1999 BMW driven by Great Bend-area resident David Lazarof, 22, in a ditch at NE 10 Ave. and NE 30 Road.

 The Better Business Bureau of Kansas wants to alert consumers of a Bank Card scam.
 Consumers who are receiving calls on their cell phones start with a recorded messages the first part of the message is hard to understand.
 But then, becomes much clearer to tell you your "bank card has been locked, please press one to proceed."

-Approximately 93 calls for service and 94 officer initiated calls were received for the month of February.
-Officers responded to seven medical/fire calls and worked two non-injury accidents.
-Ten arrests were made and seven criminal summonses were served in the month of February.
+Approximately 94 calls for service and 109 Officer initiated calls were received for the month of July.
+Officers responded to eight medical/fire calls and worked two non-injury accidents.
+Two arrests were made and 613 criminal summonses were served in the month of July.